House explosion in West Milford, New Jersey injures 5, flattens house

 West Milford Police said they began receiving multiple 911 calls reporting an explosion in the Banker Road area of Upper Greenwood Lake around 9:15 p.m.

-In addition to the five people taken to the hospital, a sixth victim refused further medical attention.
+Four of the victims were airlifted to trauma centers, the fifth transported in an ambulance to a local hospital.

+According to a friend of the family, all of the victims are expected to recover.

 The house at 53 Banker Road was a one-story ranch house that had been sold just last month.
-Officials believe parts of the house may have been under construction.

-The house was located in the Upper Greenwood Lake neighborhood of West Milford.
+Neighbors say the couple who owns it was working on renovating it with friends.

+"They were there every night for about four weeks... there were a bunch of guys there a bunch of cars there," said Mignone.

 Residents say it felt like an earthquake, and that their entire neighborhood shook when the house exploded.